hexbatch/apple-core/core-docs/step-3-remotes/remote-api.md

 # List activity
 can optionally list for status or just the single activity can also show all remotes in system  if flag passed and the user has that admin attribute to see other remotes

+# See the status of a remote stack
+each activity has a stack, show the entire stack status if one is in usage group of any remotes in the stack.
+The call should also show how the values and logic for the calls are, and call statis.